menatwork-ia/valumsFileUploader/README.md

         // Set the allowed file extensions comma seperated 'extensions' => 'jpeg, jpg, png',

-        // Set the the value to not override existing files and
+        // Set the value to not override existing files and
         // choose the value to handle the files (useSuffix, useTimeStamp) 'overwrite' => 'useSuffix',